I-Am-Dench/nimbus-launcher/README.md

 - http
 - https

-The selected option will determine which protocol the launcher will make requests to patch server with.
+The selected option will determine which protocol the launcher will make requests to the patch server with.
 Selecting (None) will disable all patch server configurations.

 > Both http and https follow the TPP Protocol